 The Academic Reduced Course Load application form requires an Academic Advisor's signature.
 Therefore, students should plan to discuss their situation with an Advisor.
 If an Academic Advisor is supportive of the application, please complete the Academic Reduced Course Load Form and follow the directions below:

 REMEMBER: Do not drop or resign below full-time until ISS approves the Reduced Course Load request.
-ISS will make a decision on the request (approve or deny), and will notify the student of our decision via email within 7-10 business days of submission.
+ISS will make a decision on the request (approve or deny), and will notify the student of our decision via email.
+Check our e-form processing page for current processing times.

 Once approved by ISS, a Reduced Course Load cannot be canceled